 The work of other standards organizations also informs this work, such as, that of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE):

-Published by ASHRAE in 2002.
+- Guideline 14-2002: Measurement of Energy and Demand Savings - Published by ASHRAE in 2002.
 This document is available online from ASHRAE Publications.